 1) I golf often and get paired with strangers, this has led to exchanging business cards when I talk about my work

-These times weren’t planned for business.
+These times weren’t planned for business networking.
 Yet they resulted in work.

-Because over a long-period, I stuck with a vision and successfully helped people along the way to build my list of testimonials.
+Because over the long haul, I stuck with a vision and successfully helped people along the way to build my list of testimonials.

 I can’t help but point out the personal nature of both.
 Golf is a passion of mine, so others that share the passion want to work with similar people.

 And my buddy’s friend referred me two months after the bar meeting because he knew a company that needed website help and had my business card.